ANHD-NYC-CODE/anhd-council-backend/README.md

     Default region name - Default.
     Default output format - You can leave this as the default (blank)
-    - Download the Files by directly accessing the buckets: You can use the following commands to download to the current directory you're in on your local device: aws s3 cp s3://BUCKET_NAME/oca_addresses_with_bbl.csv . aws s3 cp s3://BUCKET_NAME/oca_index.csv .
+    - Download the Files by directly accessing the buckets: You can use the following commands to download to the current directory you're in on your local device: aws s3 cp s3://BUCKET_NAME/public/oca_addresses_with_bbl.csv . aws s3 cp s3://BUCKET_NAME/public/oca_index.csv .
-- Note: Prior to August 2023, the bucket name used was different.
+- Note: Prior to August 2023, the bucket name used was different and also didn't use the /public/ directory.
 Please consult a dev and make sure it's updated to the most recent bucket in any backend ENV and commands you issue.
-The IP may also need to be whitelisted via OCA as the S3 is not part of this portal.
+The access is being given on AWS under the IAM settings - and not via IP whitelist.